poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

-While this is very readable at the call site, it is somewhat heavy at the declaration point, does not allow mixing named and unnamed arguments (it could with something like `#[with_named_arg(a)]`, even heavier) and it adds even more bikeshedding: what do we call this attribute ?
+While this is very readable at the call site, it is somewhat heavy at the declaration point, does not allow mixing named and unnamed arguments (it could with something like `#[with_named_arg(a)]`, even heavier) and it adds even more bike-shedding: what do we call this attribute ?
 What if the perfect name is already taken by a macro from another crate ?
 It also either remove the opportunity to have different public and internal names or adds a lot of sigil :
 `#[with_named_arg(public_name = long_internal_name)]`, and probably doesn't compose well with